 Term Topics

 There are lots being covered during this term.
 The children are learning all about mini-beasts and have been watching the cycle caterpillars go through to turn into a butterfly.
-They are now almost ready to be set free!
+They will be ready to be set free!

-We are also talking about starting school to those children that will be leaving this summer.
+We will also talk about starting school to those children that will be leaving in the summer.

 Children will be looking at different modes of transport around the world – exploring transport through sea, land, air and even space to celebrate Tim Peake's space mission.

 We will be using the LED screen to gather information about how we travel, as well as creating great art with stencils, templates and free hand drawings.
 There is even hot air balloon models being made!
-Some of the artwork is already on display...
+Some of the artwork may be on display...

 We will also be celebrating Chinese New Year with a special visit from Zoolab as well as organising our Easter Bunny Hunt.

-Last but not least we will be welcoming new eggs to be hatched.
-Following the life cycle of a chic is always fun, and we can't wait to do it all again this year!
+Last but not least we may welcome new eggs to be hatched.
+Following the life cycle of a chick is always fun, and we can't wait to do it all again in following years!

-We will have games, craft ideas as well a number of numeracy activities focused around traditional Fairy Tales.
+We will have games, craft ideas as well as numeracy activities, focused around traditional Fairy Tales.

 In Goldilocks and the Three Bears we will cover subjects such as small, medium and large, likes and dislikes, comparing sets of 3s, holding utensils correctly as well as porridge tasting.